 John Farringer is a trial lawyer focusing on complex business and commercial litigation.
 He practices in state and federal courts at both the trial and appellate level, and is also experienced with all forms of alternative dispute resolution and before administrative agencies.
-Mr. Farringer has represented individuals and various types of business entities in a variety of matters, including contract disputes, tort and business tort actions, covenants not to compete/trade secrets, boundary and land use disputes, banking litigation, shareholder actions and civil rights actions.
-Mr. Farringer also advises clients regarding litigation avoidance and assessment.
+Mr. Farringer advises clients regarding litigation avoidance and assessment and is listed as a Rule 31 General Civil Mediator.

 - Represented nursing home company in contractual disputes with management company and pharmaceutical provider.